-Getting the Party Started!
+Getting the Cupcake Wars Birthday Party Started!

 They brought their apron and patches over to an “ironing station” that I set up in the kitchen, and I ironed the patches onto their aprons for them- which they took home as one of their party favors.

-Order of Events
+Cupcake Wars Birthday Party Order of Events

 Judges will be determining the best cupcake based only taste, not on how it looks.
-Remember- you can put icing on your cupcake, you can use candy, sprinkles, and other topping, and you can also put some filling inside of your cupcake.
+Remember- you can put icing on your cupcake, you can use candy, sprinkles, and other toppings, and you can also put some filling inside of your cupcake.
 The choice is yours.
 But here's the catch- you have to use at least three of the ingredients on the counter.

 Of course you can't have a “Cupcake Wars” event without judges, right?
-Luckily Lili has three brothers willing to step in and do the job- tasting the cupcakes, offering their opinions for improvements, and selecting a winner for each round!
+Luckily Lili has three other brothers willing to step in and do the job- tasting the cupcakes, offering their opinions for improvements, and selecting a winner for each round!

 Here you will pick two different cake bases and we are going to allow teams to take turns choosing which type of cupcake you want to use.
-So Bakery since you lost the first round you will get to pick first.
+So Bakery __, since you lost the first round you will get to pick first.
 Would you prefer to work with strawberry, vanilla, red velvet, or chocolate cupcakes?

 We took a break between the 2nd and 3rd challenges for the girls to sit down and have some pizza, that I had ordered in advance.
 (Normally I like to prepare a home-cooked lunch at our parties, but we were already doing enough cooking!)